Who should be screened and when

 Screening examinations of the adult population are aimed at early detection and prevention:

-• diabetes mellitus among men and women;
+• diabetes mellitus, glaucoma among men and women;

 • precancerous, malignant neoplasms of the cervix among women;